The encryption model using a substitution-permutation network (SP-network)

 println( "Полученная строка: ", String( received_bytes ))

-Note that the ciphertext starts repeating from block 17 onwards.
+Note that the ciphertext started repeating itself starting from block 17.

-If we simplify the network to one round, the model is as follows:
+If we simplify the network to a single round, the model will look like this:

-We see all the familiar elements of an SP network:
+We see all the usual elements of the SP network.:

-• the function of mixing key bits with plaintext bits (XOR),
+- the function of mixing key bits with plaintext bits (

-• bit permutation blocks, which takes as input a vector of four combined results of the previous operation.
+Bool) input vectors, - bit permutation blocks, which accepts as input a vector of four combined results of the previous operation.

-If all the parameters of S- and P-blocks are set correctly, we get the same message at the output as the input.
+If all the parameters of the S- and P-blocks are set correctly, then we get the same message at the output as it was at the input.

 # Загрузим модель, если она еще не открыта на холсте